The Magical Blenheim Palace Christmas Lights 2022

 Parking costs £10.00 and you can add it to the price of your entry ticket (see below).

 Blenheim Palace Christmas tickets

-When you visit Blenheim Palace at Christmas you can choose to book the Blenheim Palace Illuminated Trail or The Story of the Nutcracker Re-Imagined – or both.
-Blenheim Palace Christmas 2021 ticket prices are:
+When you visit Blenheim Palace at Christmas you can choose to book the Blenheim Palace Illuminated Trail or The Kingdom of the Snow Queen – or both.
+Blenheim Palace Christmas 2022 ticket prices are: